Non-Contracting Parties (NCPs)

 NCPs cooperating with CCAMLR

 NCPs that harvest, land and/or trade toothfish may write to CCAMLR and request limited access to the e-CDS to monitor the trade of toothfish in their country.
-NCPs cooperating with CCAMLR in this way include Ecuador and Singapore.
+Currently, Singapore holds the status of a NCP cooperating with CCAMLR.

 NCPs not cooperating with CCAMLR

-NCPs that may be involved in the harvest, landing and/or trade of toothfish but not cooperating with the CDS include Antigua and Barbuda, Belize, Colombia, Costa Rica, Cuba, Brunei Darussalam, Dominican Republic, Democratic People’s Republic of Korea, Honduras, Indonesia, Iran, Libya, Malaysia, Mali, Mexico, Mongolia, Nigeria, Philippines, St Kitts and Nevis, Tanzania, Thailand, Togo, Trinidad and Tobago, United Arab Emirates and Viet Nam.
+NCPs that may be involved in the harvest, landing and/or trade of toothfish but not cooperating with the CDS include Antigua and Barbuda, Belize, Brunei Darussalam, Cambodia, Colombia, Costa Rica, Cuba, Dominican Republic, Democratic People’s Republic of Korea, Honduras, Indonesia, Iran, Libya, Malaysia, Mali, Mexico, Mongolia, Nigeria, Philippines, St Kitts and Nevis, Tanzania, Thailand, Togo, Trinidad and Tobago, United Arab Emirates and Viet Nam.